MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.WsMan.Management/Get-WSManInstance.md

 ```

 ### -ComputerName
-Specifies the computer against which you want to run the management operation.
+Specifies the computer against which to run the management operation.
 The value can be a fully qualified domain name, a NetBIOS name, or an IP address.
 Use the local computer name, use localhost, or use a dot (.) to specify the local computer.
 The local computer is the default.